FAQs relating to the Linksnet season and competition.

 We are running 10 days this season, with plenty of choice across mainland UK, including a two day residential event.
 In future seasons, we will look to expand further to include overseas trips and events for our international members.

-When will details of the end of season Final be published?
+When and where will the end of season Final take place?

 How do I qualify for the end of season Final?

 There are 12 spaces up for grabs for our best performers during the season.
 Spaces will be split between handicap divisions* and between Club and Casual Birdie and Eagle members based on the number of active members in each section.